-Derby and Derbyshire Interim Template Safeguarding Child Protection/Safeguarding Policy for Education Providers
+Derby and Derbyshire Template Safeguarding / Child Protection Policy for Education Providers October 2022

-This interim template policy has been developed by representatives from the Derby and Derbyshire Safeguarding Children Partnership (DDSCP) Derby and Derbyshire Education subgroups in August 2022.
+This template policy has been developed by representatives from the Derby and Derbyshire Safeguarding Children Partnership (DDSCP) Derby and Derbyshire Education subgroups in August 2022.
+The DDSCP education subgroups approved and signed off the template policy at their meetings in September and October 2022.

-It reflects Keeping Children Safe in Education (KCSIE) 2022 'for information' as well as other relevant national guidance and local safeguarding children policies and procedures.
+The template policy reflects Keeping Children Safe in Education (KCSIE) 2022 as well as other relevant national guidance and local safeguarding children policies and procedures.